 We are interested in proposals from providers who can deliver within one or more of areas of the city – and from providers who would be interested in ‘scaling up’ their current provision, to meet the needs of a wider cohort of children and families within Southampton.
 We would be delighted to discuss ideas providers might have, at this stage, for any support they may need to scale up their provision – and to discuss what this might entail.

-The deadline for EOI submissions for the summer and Christmas holidays is 12 noon Friday 23 April 2021.
+The deadline for EOI submissions for the summer and Christmas holidays is Friday 21 May 2021

 Support through the process

 We anticipate that you will have questions about the programme and how it will work.
 We hope to continue to have regular partnership briefings to keep communities up to date.
 We will also be offering the following: